joeahkim/Instagram/README.md

 # Instagram
-Instagram non followers unfollow bot
+Instagram non-followers unfollow bot

+replace your_username with your actual username and your_password with your instagram password